borisdj/EFCore.UtilExtensions/README.md

 **FEATURES:**

 #### 1. **UnPluralize**
-Keeps table names singular in DB like Entities classes are while DbSets remains in plural.
+Keeps table names singular in DB like Entities classes are (also keeping PascalCase) while DbSets remains in plural.
 To set it up, call `RemovePluralizingTableNameConvention` from `OnModelCreating`:
 ```C#
 protected override void OnModelCreating(ModelBuilder modelBuilder)